Dian01811/Dian01811.GitHub.io/Research.md

 <font size=4>&emsp;&emsp;Early sulfur solubility experiments with Apollo sample compositions suggested the lunar mantle is sulfide exhausted.
 However, the existence of S-poor, Fe-rich, high metal/sulfur ratio sulfide, which may be stable under the low oxygen fugacities associated with the lunar mantle, could lower the sulfur concentrations at sulfide saturation (SCSS) dramatically, resulting in the residual mantle to remain S-saturated.
 To add to the debate on the fate of sulfide in the lunar mantle, we present new SCSS experiments for the putative parental melts of young Chang’e-5 (CE-5) basalt.
 We further developed a new thermodynamic SCSS model for the saturation of silicate melts with sulfides of variable S contents.
 Combining our experiments and model calculations, we found that the CE-5 mantle residue was likely sulfide-absent.
 Compared with the mantle of Apollo basalts, the ~2 Gyrs lunar mantle has much lower S abundances, which may suggest sulfur extraction over the magmatic history of the Moon.</font>

-<h1 class="home-title">Trace element partitioning between apatite and silicate melts</h1>
+<h1 class="research-title">Trace element partitioning between apatite and silicate melts</h1>

  [**Ji**, Dygert, <em>Geochimica et Cosmochimica Acta</em> (2024)](https://doi.org/10.1016/j.gca.2023.11.004)